LivePersonInc/lpabcsdk/README.md

 	LPABCSDK.initializeSDK(minimumLogLevel: .trace, enableLog: true)

 - Create SDEs:
-	CreateSDE method return an SDEBase object in a closure, which then could be setup with a desired SDE.
+	CreateSDE function will generate an SDEBase object with a template reference to the relevant SDE type that passed in, as a completion closure.
-	Once setup the sde will be added to a stack that will needs an explicit send:
+	A setup call on the callback sde, will setup the sde with all relevant params and add it to a stack.